Statistics / GLM Tools

 For ROI volumes:

 Any header files should contain one line per subject, corresponding to the input image files.
-The output of qi rois is fairly flexible, and can be controlled with the --transpose, --delim, --precision, and --sigma options.
+The output of qi rois is fairly flexible, and can be controlled with the --transpose, --delim (default ,), --precision (default 6), and --sigma options.